 The saying ‘when one door closes, another opens’ is certainly true since the Covid-19 lockdown.
 Over the past year the club has made syringe driver bags for Ipswich Hospital for end-of-life and palliative care patients.
 To the end of March 2020 approx 130 bags were donated.
 Since lockdown a member has made round about 50!
 She has slowed down a bit in case she runs out of material (all of which has been donated).
 We are not sure when we will be able to take them to the hospital, but at least we are doing something positive and will help somebody when they need such an item.
 THEN …..
 For the Ipswich Lighthouse ‘2.6 Challenge’ (in lieu of the London Marathon) to raise funds on 26th April a member is making 26 drawstring cotton toiletry bags to sell so that people can fill

 Both Ipswich Soroptimists and Ipswich Inner Wheel normally meet for their separate meetings at the Ipswich & Suffolk Club in the evening of the 2nd Wednesday of each month.
-In February 2020 we decided to hold a joint meeting, including supper and both organisations had booked interesting speakers.
+In February 2020 (the last time our Club met face to face) we decided to hold a joint meeting, including supper and both organisations had booked interesting speakers.
 The Gender Equality Quilt was our contribution, with a presentation by Women’s Voices representatives.
 This quilt started at the Festival back in October 2018 with many of the attendees producing a tile.
 All the embroidered tiles have been lovingly compiled into a major piece that is very expressive about the status of women.
 It will be going into The Hold later this year but hopefully will be regularly shown at key events for women.
-The Inner Wheel speaker was the new CEO of Ipswich Ipswich Housing Action Group (IHAG) a Registered Charity that was set up in
+The Inner Wheel speaker was the new CEO of Ipswich Ipswich Housing Action Group

 Ipswich Soroptimists joined in the excellent event organised by Women’s Voices and Volunteering Matters on International Women’s Day, 8th March 2020.
 With an eclectic mix of poetry, a Footsteps play, singing and dancing, plus Open Mike sessions from ourselves, Extreme Revolution and other amazing organisations we held a raffle of a beautiful quilt made by friends to raise funds for Lighthouse Women’s Aid.
 The money will go towards furnishings for their new Therapeutic Room.
 The winning ticket number was ‘Yellow ticket 551’ which was drawn by a speaker at our Club meeting on 11th March.
 We hope the winner enjoys using it.

-The Quiz for this year had to be cancelled due to the Coronavisus pandemic.
-The new date is 24th March 2021 and will be held at Seckford Golf Club.
+Our Quiz in April 2020 had to be cancelled due to the Coronavirus pandemic.
+We still plan to hold a quiz at Seckford Golf Club with quizmaster Simon Jay but it will have to wait until later this year or 2022 once it is safe to do so.
 We’re raising funds for 2 different but connected causes – Lighthouse Women’s Aid, who give such wonderful support to women who have experienced domestic abuse and our own Education Bursary Fund which assists vulnerable women who need to acquire qualifications to enable them to join the world of work and become independent.
-There will be a meal before the quiz, a raffle with great prizes, an auction of a 3 night stay near Southwold for up to 4 people and Simon Jay, our Quizmaster is renowned for his sense of humour..
-ADD THE DATE TO YOUR DIARY To book either email us at email@example.com or visit our Facebook page.
+There will be a meal before the quiz, a raffle with great prizes, an auction of a 3 night stay near Southwold for up to 4 people and Simon Jay, who is renowned for his sense of humour..
+WE WILL PUBLICISE THE NEW DATE AS

 Members already make syringe driver bags for Ipswich Hospital and we are very grateful for the donation of materials to make them from people who support us.
 Tracy Hitching, the Palliative and End of Life Coordinator, asked whether we could possibly also make purple bags in a similar design; not for patients this time but for the Butterfly Volunteers.
 How could we say no!
 These volunteers provide company and companionship to hospital patients in the last days of their lives.
 They also reassure and support patient’s loved ones (if they have any).
 They also work closely with the Palliative Care and Chaplaincy teams.
 The purple bags will hold notebooks, pens, tissues and whatever else the volunteer thinks would be useful.
 By wearing the bags the volunteers will stand out easily for both patients, visitors and staff to recognise easily.
 We have made 15, with varying